-- 16.4 Personal data that has been transferred prior to the termination of the contract pursuant to clause 16.3 shall at the choice of the Data Exporter immediately be returned to the Data Exporter or deleted in its entirety.
-The same shall apply to any copies of the data.
-The Data Importer shall certify the deletion of the data to the Data Exporter.
-Until the data is deleted or returned, the Data Importer shall continue to ensure compliance with these clauses.
-In case of local laws applicable to the Data Importer that prohibit the return or deletion of the transferred personal data, the Data Importer warrants that it will continue to ensure compliance with these clauses and will only process the data to the extent and for as long as required under that local law. - 16.5 Either Party may revoke its agreement to be bound by these clauses where (i) the European Commission adopts a decision pursuant to Article 45(3) of Regulation (EU) 2016/679 that covers the transfer of personal data to which these clauses apply; or (ii) Regulation (EU) 2016/679 becomes part of the legal framework of the country to which the personal data is transferred.
+- (d) Personal data that has been transferred prior to the termination of the contract pursuant to paragraph (c) shall at the choice of the data exporter immediately be returned to the data exporter or deleted in its entirety.
+The same shall apply to any copies of the data.]
+The data importer shall certify the deletion of the data to the data exporter.
+Until the data is deleted or returned, the data importer shall continue to ensure compliance with these Clauses.
+In case of local laws applicable to the data importer that prohibit the return or deletion of the transferred personal data, the data importer warrants that it will continue to ensure compliance with these Clauses and will only process the data to the extent and for as long as required under that local law. - (e) Either Party may revoke its agreement to be bound by these Clauses where (i) the European Commission adopts a decision pursuant to Article 45(3) of Regulation (EU) 2016/679 that covers the transfer of personal data to which these Clauses apply; or (ii) Regulation (EU) 2016/679 becomes part of the legal framework of the country to which the personal data is transferred.
 This is without prejudice to other obligations applying to the processing in question under Regulation (EU) 2016/679.

-17. GOVERNING LAW
+GOVERNING LAW

+[OPTION 1: These Clauses shall be governed by the law of one of the EU Member States, provided such law allows for thirdparty beneficiary rights.
+The Parties agree that this shall be the law of (specify Member State).]

-OPTION 2: These clauses shall be governed by the law of the EU Member State in which the Data Exporter is established.
+[OPTION 2: These Clauses shall be governed by the law of the EU Member State in which the data exporter is established.
 Where such law does not allow for third-party beneficiary rights, they shall be governed by the law of another EU Member State that does allow for third-party beneficiary rights.
-The Parties agree that this shall be the law of Ireland.
+The Parties agree that this shall be the law of (specify Member State).]

-18. CHOICE OF FORUM AND JURISDICTION
+CHOICE OF FORUM AND JURISDICTION

-- 18.1 Any dispute arising from these clauses shall be resolved by the courts of an EU Member State. - The Parties agree that those shall be the courts of the EU Member State whose law governs these clauses in accordance with Clause 17 above. - A data subject may also bring legal proceedings against the Data Exporter and/or Data Importer before the courts of the Member State in which he/she has his/her habitual residence. - 18.4 The Parties agree to submit themselves to the jurisdiction of such courts.
+- (a) Any dispute arising from these Clauses shall be resolved by the courts of an EU Member State. - (b) The Parties agree that those shall be the courts of Ireland. - (c) A data subject may also bring legal proceedings against the data exporter and/or data importer before the courts of the Member State in which he/she has his/her habitual residence. - (d) The Parties agree to submit themselves to the jurisdiction of such courts.